-The current sewer rates were established by Ordinance No. 8768 by the City Council of the City of North Little Rock on October 26, 2015.
+The current sewer rates were established by Ordinance No. 9432 by the City Council of the City of North Little Rock on February 14, 2022.
 The classes of users include residential, commercial, and significant industrial customers.
 The rates for each residential customer are computed based on the average monthly usage for the billing months of October, November, December, January, February and March.
 The rates for each commercial customer are computed based on the actual usage.
-In the case of new residential customers for whom records are not available for the entire six-month period, the rates are computed on actual water usage until an average monthly usage is a rate equal to \$18.05.
-For each one hundred cubic feet, or fraction thereof, the monthly rate for residential, commercial and industrial customers is equal to \$5.64 per one hundred cubic feet charged with a minimum of \$18.05 per four hundred cubic feet for existing users.
-Existing users are defined as users physically located within the city limits of North Little Rock or when they are physically located within the now existing territorial boundaries of an improvement district that received services from the system on the date of the enactment of ordinance 8768.
+In the case of new residential customers for whom records are not available for the entire six-month period, the rates are computed on actual water usage until an average monthly usage can be calculated.
+The minimum monthly charge for the first four hundred cubic feet or less of the average monthly usage is a rate equal to \$18.95.
+For each one hundred cubic feet, or fraction thereof, the monthly rate for residential, commercial and industrial customers is equal to \$5.92 per one hundred cubic feet charged with a minimum of \$18.95 per four hundred cubic feet for existing users.
+Existing users are defined as users physically located within the city limits of North Little Rock or when they are physically located within the now existing territorial boundaries of an improvement district that received services from the system on the date of the enactment of ordinance 9432.
 Any user not deemed to be an existing user shall be deemed to be an outside user, but will have the same monthly rate as an existing user.